Key takeaways

 Who it’s best for

-More established businesses may want to look into traditional lenders for LLC loans.
-Banks and credit unions often require at least two years in business, minimum annual revenue requirements often top $100,000, and you’ll likely need a credit score in the good range.
+More established businesses may want to look into traditional lenders for an LLC loan.
+Banks and credit unions often require at least two years in business, minimum annual revenue requirements often top $100,000, and you’ll likely need a credit score of 670 or higher to qualify.
 Some traditional lenders do offer lower qualification requirements, though you’ll likely have to secure your loan with collateral.

 LLC loans from online lenders